NebulaTechSolutions/TrueFidelity/README.md

 ## 📦 Releases

-All releases are available in the [Releases](https://github.com/NebulaTechSolutions/TwinForge/releases) section.
+All releases are available in the [Releases](https://github.com/NebulaTechSolutions/TrueFidelity/releases) section.

 ## 📚 Documentation

-For more information about TwinForge, visit our documentation site (coming soon).
+For more information about TrueFidelity, visit our documentation site (coming soon).

 ## 🔧 Support

 For support and questions:
 - Open an issue in this repository
-- Contact us at support@twinforge.io
+- Contact us at support@truefidelity.io

 ## 📄 License

-TwinForge is proprietary software.
+TrueFidelity is proprietary software.
 Contact us for licensing information.

 ---